developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/simulscan/SimulScanReaderInfo/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-SimulScanReaderInfo provides information of the reader device.
+Provides information about the reader device.

 **Type** - Java.Lang.Object